-Remember, when people shop for a home, they try to picture themselves living there. the best way to increase your home’s value is to help them picture themselves living in your home!
+Remember, when people shop for a home, they try to picture themselves living there.
+The best way to increase your home’s value is to help them imagine themselves living in your home!
 Box anything personal, pictures, magnets on the refrigerator, and collectibles.
 Buy nice baskets or decorated boxes to put the things that you use every day in, like makeup and bathroom items.

-When selling a car, most people would make necessary repairs and clean it inside and out to get the most money possible for it.
+When selling a car, most people would make necessary repairs and clean it inside and out to get the most money possible.
 Think the same way when trying to increase your home’s value.
 A clean house sells for A LOT more money.

 PREPARING TO SELL – EXTERIOR

 - The first thing a buyer sees is your front yard.
 Pick it up.
 Trim bushes and dead leaves, vacuum or blow debris from rocks and sweep the porch, driveway, and sidewalk.
 Hose off the garage doors.
 Add flowers.